mnky9800n/data-analysis-tools/README.md

 ### Other stuff

-1. Performance timing in python
+1. Performance timing in python (don't use this, %timeit exists)
 2. find index of maximum value in array (although I think there is a better numpy way to do this)

 ### SQL